raosev/appilf/README.md

 ##Authentication

-As of now, Flippa only supports authentication through Password Grant (https://developers.flippa.com/#client-credentials-grant).
+As of now, Appilf only supports authentication through Password Grant (https://developers.flippa.com/#client-credentials-grant).
 There are 2 ways to initialize the client:

 ```ruby